The new electric utilities

 Second, homes have many connected energy devices such as thermostats and hot water heaters.
 These can be adjusted to reduce peaks or to shift some of their activities to times when sunshine is abundant.

-Fleets of Batteries
+Fleets of batteries

 Startups like Swell Energy are building out battery fleets among residential homeowners and in doing so creating a new category of behind-the-meter, virtual energy providers.
 Swell Energy is at the hub of the residential energy market and bridges the gap between utilities, installers, manufacturers, and the consumer.